Retreat Talks AvailAble in Retreat Library

 3. Samadhi (via samatha-calm): unification that leads to clarity.

-By clearly separating background (peripheral) awareness from the focal point of attention, we can develop a clear comprehension of these three aspects in this model as a circle of conditioning.
+By clearly separating peripheral (background) awareness from the focal point of attention, we can develop a clear comprehension of these three aspects in this model as a circle of conditioning.

 Return to Top

 In MIDL, we always start by cultivating samatha (relaxation, calm) to develop initial samadhi (collectedness of mind) and as a reference point for insight into the hindrances to samatha.
-When a MIDL meditator sits for meditation, they begin by clearly defining two areas: they rest the focus of their attention on the touch of their thumbs.
-Then, they relax back into their body to define the background awareness of it.
+When a MIDL meditator sits for meditation, they begin by clearly defining two areas: they become aware of the touch of their thumbs.
+Then, they relax back into their body to define the peripheral awareness of their body as separate from the point of touch.
 This creates a grounding (reference point) for both attention and peripheral awareness from which we can develop insight.

 Samatha: calm that leads to clarity: Clear comprehension increases during meditation and daily life by being playfully curious about what it means to develop the conditions that support relaxation & calm.
 It also increases by tuning into and tracking the experience of relaxation and calm in three areas: